 In fact, there’s quite a few reasons why.
 Gold is used to make jewelry mainly because of the attractiveness of its luster as well as its rarity.
 It looks shiny and beautiful, and it’s so rare that not everyone can wear it.
 That in and of itself makes it quite valuable.
 Due to the fact that gold is highly valued and in very limited supply, it has long been used as as money.
 Long before people understood the chemical properties of gold, they used it in coins to trade for goods and services.
 Gold even conducts electricity!
 There’s more, though.
 It also doesn’t tarnish and doesn’t react with air the way a metal like iron does.

 All of this explains why gold is valuable, but that alone doesn’t make it perfect for crafting jewelry with.
 That distinction comes from understanding gold as the material.
 You see, gold is soft.
 Gold is malleable, which means it can be beaten into very thin sheets.
 It’s also ductile, which means it can be stretched out into thin wire as in the findings of earrings.
 You won’t find many other ores that have this feature.

 Why is gold used in jewelry?
+What is gold-filled and gold-plated jewelry?
+Which one is better?
 Now you have the answer and it’s quite interesting to learn!
 When you’re wearing your favorite piece of luxury jewelry, you can use this information as an interesting topic of conversation.
 Your friends and family will not only adore your piece of luxury jewelry, but be fascinated with its history as well.